-This is a grouping of aluminum heatsink(s), Silicon-Controlled Rectifiers (SCRs), protection diodes, and a dc shunt.
-It is mounted in the upper-left side of ATevo in Style-5070/5030, but the center back panel in Style-163/198.
-The Rectifier (A6) converts three-phase alternating current (ac) power to direct current (dc) for the battery.
+This is a grouping of an aluminum heatsink, Silicon-Controlled Rectifiers (SCRs), protection diodes, and a dc shunt.
+It is mounted on the upper-left side of ATevo in both Style-5054 & Style-5070 enclosures.
+The Rectifier (A6) converts single-phase alternating current (ac) power to direct current (dc) for the battery.